dmccuk/packer_demo/README.md

 ````
 ==> Builds finished.
 The artifacts of successful builds are:
 --> amazon-ebs: AMIs were created:
-eu-central-1: ami-078042f4aa5654a94
+eu-west-1: ami-078042f4aa5654a94
 ````

-Let build with our new AMI image and see if it worked!
+Lets build with our new AMI image and see if it worked!

   * So just a straight build in the AWS console (search for you AMI-ID).
 This could just as easily be built using Terraform.